pskarthick15/Devops/jenkins-masterSlave/README.md

 ## 5. Build in the ci-cd pipeline for test and production servers.
   - Headover to manage jenkins -> manage plugins -> available.Now search for build pipeline,install the plugin.
   - In the jenkins home page click on the + sign near the All.
-  - Now click the Build pipeline view, name the view as CiCd.Also under Build pipeline view title give CiCd and with other options as default and click save.
+  - Now click the Build pipeline view, name the view as CiCd.
+Also under Build pipeline view title give CiCd and with other options as default and click save.

   ![jenkins16](https://github.com/kuluruvineeth/Devops/blob/main/jenkins-masterSlave/screenshots-2/2.40.png)